serokell/blog-posts/Alex and Happy Part 1/article.md

 > An identifier is a sequence of alphanumeric characters, primes ('), question marks (?), and underscores (_).
 > The identifier must begin with a letter or an underscore.

-To make it easier to write the regex pattern for identifiers, we can use character set and regex macros.
+To make it easier to write the regex pattern for identifiers, we can use character set macros and regex macros.

 <hr>
-<b>Regex macros</b>
+<b>Character set and regex macros</b>

 _Character set macros_ are shortcuts that you can use to avoid duplicating character sets.
 We use `$NAME = CHARACTER_SET` to define a character set macro.